-A Mediterranean welfare state incorporating elements of all three of the welfare regimes identified by Esping-Andersen (Esping-Andersen 1990), the Israeli welfare state offers a relatively wide-ranging set of services and benefits to the country's citizens.
-However, low levels of social spending (placing it near the bottom among OECD countries), limited access and generosity in various programmes, and unequal benefits for similar risks undermine the capacity of social policy to deal effectively with poverty and inequality in Israeli society.
+A Mediterranean welfare state incorporating elements of all three of the welfare regimes identified by Esping-Andersen (1990), the Israeli welfare state offers a relatively wide-ranging set of services and benefits to the country's citizens.
+However, low levels of social spending (placing it near the bottom among Organisation for Economic Co-operation and Development (OECD) countries-see OECD 2017), limited access and generosity in various programmes, and unequal benefits for similar risks, undermine the capacity of social policy to deal effectively with poverty and inequality in Israeli society.

-Initial efforts to establish social protection institutions in Israel were undertaken immediately after independence in 1948 with the establishment of the foundations of a national social security infrastructure.
+Initial efforts to establish social protection institutions in Israel were undertaken immediately after independence in 1948, with the establishment of the foundations of a national social security infrastructure.
 However, social policy continued to bear the imprint of the pre-state era, when Jewish institutions created a highly uneven welfare mix based on multiple and segmented providers and recipient groups.
-This configuration, similar in some ways to the Conservative welfare regime historically promoted by authoritarian regimes in Continental Europe, was intended to serve the goals of Jewish immigration and settlement under conditions in which the Jews were a minority and lacked sovereign powers (Rosenhek 2003).
+This configuration, similar in some ways to the conservative welfare regime historically promoted by authoritarian regimes in Continental Europe, was intended to serve the goals of Jewish immigration and settlement under conditions in which the Jews were a minority and lacked sovereign powers (Rosenhek 2003).